 Director for Student and Community Engagement, University of Pennsylvania School of Law

-After graduating from Chicago in '03, Dimitri spent three years teaching high school history (first over the summer at Phillips Exeter Academy in New Hampshire, and then at two day schools in the Philadelphia area).
-After teaching, he went on to U. of Penn Law School, and then worked as a commercial litigator at a large law firm.
+After graduating from the College in '03, Mr. Islam spent three years teaching high school history (first over the summer at Phillips Exeter Academy in New Hampshire, and then at two day schools in the Philadelphia area).
+After teaching, he went on to University of Pennsylvania Law School, and then worked as a commercial litigator at a large law firm.
 In 2012, he returned to Penn Law to work in the Student Affairs Office.
 He has been at Penn Law ever since, and enjoys his time advising law students and crafting programming for the student community.

 Jessie Wang-Grimm, AB'90, JD'93 (Loyola University School of Law)